HiSPARC/sapphire/doc/installation.rst

 <https://help.github.com/articles/set-up-git>`_.

 To just download the code and install |sapphire|, first go to https://github.com/hisparc/sapphire/.
-Then, click on the *Zip* button (see image below).
+Then, click on the *Download ZIP* button (see image below).
 This will start a download of all the code bundled in a zip file.

 .. image:: images/github-zipball.png